-Problem Procedure The Touch Pad does not work.
+Problem Procedure

 Check the Device Select settings.

+not work.
 Click Desktop Assist -> Control Panel -> Hardware and Sound -> Mouse on the desktop.

 Problem Procedure On-screen pointer does not respond to pointing device operation In this instance the system might be busy - Try moving the mouse again after waiting a short while.
 Double-tapping (Touch Pad) does not work In this instance, you should initially try changing the double-click speed setting within the Mouse Control utility.
-To access this utility, click Desktop Assist -&gt; Control Panel -&gt; Hardware and Sound -&gt; Mouse on the desktop.
-Within the Mouse Properties window, click the Buttons tab.3.
-Set the double-click speed as required and click OK.
+To access this utility, click Desktop Assist -> Control Panel -> Hardware and Sound -> Mouse on the desktop.
+Within the Meuse Properties window, click the 2.
+Within the Mouse Properties window, click the Buttons tab.
+3. Set the double-click speed as required and click OK .
 The on-screen pointer moves too fast or too slow In this instance, you should initially try changing the speed setting within the Mouse Control utility.
-To access this utility, click Desktop Assist -&gt; Control Panel -&gt; Hardware and Sound -&gt; Mouse on the desktop.
-Within the Mouse Properties window, click the Pointer Options tab.
-3. Set the pointer speed as required and click OK.
-The reaction of Adjust the touch Sensitivity.
-Touch Pad is either too sensitive or not sensitive enough.
-To access it, click Desktop Assist -&gt; Control Panel -&gt; Hardware and Sound -&gt; Mouse on the desktop.
+To access this utility, click Desktop Assist -> Control Panel -> Hardware and Sound -> Mouse on the desktop.
+2. Within the Mouse Properties window, click the Pointer Options tab.
+Set the pointer speed as required and click OK.
+The reaction of Touch Pad is either too sensitive or not sensitive enough.
+Adjust the touch Sensitivity.
+To access it, click Desktop Assist -> Control Panel -> Hardware and Sound -> Mouse on the desktop.
 If you are still unable to resolve the problem, contact TOSHIBA Support.